trcook/git_workshop/git_slideshow/Git Presentation.md

 ## That's actually sort of a hard question to answer
 * Virtualization software, but not totally
-* But totally if on pc/mac
+* But sort of if on pc/mac (needs to run in vbox -- but still snappy)

 <!--File must begin/end on empty line!!  -->